 - Perform a roll call at meetings.

-- In the event that both the president and secretary are absent, the secretary will call the meeting to order and preside over the meeting.
+- In the event that both the president and the vice president are absent, the secretary will call meeting to order and preside over the meeting.

 - Perform any other duties assigned by the president.